• Mental Health

 Adventure Therapy Examples

-Depending upon the purpose, presenting concern, or specific diagnosis that brings one to adventure therapy, the experience can vary.
+Depending upon the purpose, presenting concern, or specific diagnosis that brings someone to adventure therapy, the experience can vary.
 The intention is to help individuals work through whatever they seek to work through.
 Accordingly, adventure therapy varies to meet the complex nature and causes of participants’ needs.

 Some examples of adventure therapy may include but are not limited to: